Woolly Aphids: What's That Fuzzy Fluffy White Stuff on My Tree?

 Woolly aphids secrete a sweet, sticky liquid called honeydew.
 The honeydew can drip to lower branches, leaves, and even the ground.

-The picture on the right shows a black, sooty covering on the leaves in the center.
+The picture below shows a black, sooty covering on the leaves in the center.
 The branch directly above the sooty covering was covered with the woolly aphids shown in the other two pictures.

 Are Woolly Aphids Dangerous to People?